dob71/x2swn/README.md

                             Temperature difference to be applied when an extruder is not active and --ooze-prevention is enabled (default: -5)

+Note: X2SW mod of Slic3r automatically loads GUI configuration even when run
+      with no "load" parameters.
+I.e. you can configure it from the GUI, then slice using the configured settings just by passing it the STL filename.

 If you want to change a preset file, just do